-I cannot count the number of times my ex told me that he had an affair and left so suddenly is because of something I did wrong.
+I cannot count the number of times my ex told me that he had an affair and left so suddenly because of something I did.
 What’s worse, is that after hearing it often enough, I cannot count the many more times I believed him and told myself the same thing.

 I can see how illogical this is in the lives of Billy Beane and others, but not in my own life.
 For a long time I was Billy Beane, and some days I still struggle to beat down the nagging doubts telling me that I am not good enough.
 That it is all my fault.
 That there is something wrong with me.